-In early 2019, we launched Project Ignite, a three-phase strategic investment initiative, to create an enterprise-class global platform with best-in-class user experiences and product capabilities.
-This initiative has enabled us to deliver a new client experience with enhanced analytics and dashboard tools; a streamlined, mobile-first, and localized candidate experience; movement of platforms processing over 95% of our revenue to the cloud; new product innovations; increased automation for improved efficiency, turnaround time and quality; and an improved security environment.
-We are already benefiting from these enhancements through new business wins and improved client retention over this period.
-Over the long term, we expect these investments will further enhance our margins, improve time to market-as we build once and deploy globally-and allow us to increase innovation.
+In early 2019, we launched Project Ignite, a three-phase strategic investment initiative, to create a cloud-native enterprise-class global platform with best-in-class user experiences and product capabilities.
+This initiative has enabled us to deliver a new client experience with enhanced analytics and dashboard tools; a streamlined, mobile-first, and localized candidate experience; movement of platforms processing over 95% of our revenue in the cloud; new product innovations; increased automation for improved efficiency, turnaround time and quality; and an improved security environment.
+We continue to benefit from these enhancements through new business wins and improved client retention.
+Over the long term, we expect these investments will continue to enhance our margins, improve time to market-as we build once and deploy globally-and allow us to increase innovation.